Genie Chance: Surviving and Broadcasting Through the Great Alaska Earthquake

 Instead, he quickly handed in his resignation shortly after and fled back to Los Angeles.

-Chance was in her car at the time of the earthquake, managed to get a hold of the station using his mobile microphone, and start reporting from the field right away.
+Chance was in her car at the time of the earthquake, managed to get a hold of the station using her mobile microphone, and started reporting from the field right away.

 In a calm voice, she implored people to practice restraint, to host neighbors whose house was destroyed or who didn’t have access to the radio shelter, and made frequent updates about rescue efforts in town.